gvwilson/sdxpy/en/src/binary/index.md

 ## And Now, Persistence {: #binary-binary}

-So why store data in a format that can't be edited with Notepad or nano?
+[%x persistence %] showed how to store data as human-readable text.
-There are generally four reasons:
+There are generally four reasons to store it in formats that people can't easily read:

 Size
 :   The string `"10239472"` is 8 bytes long,